Head-To-Head Contrast: Xponential Fitness (XPOF) versus Its Peers

-Xponential Fitness (NYSE:XPOF – Get Rating) is one of 28 public companies in the “Miscellaneous amusement & recreation services” industry, but how does it weigh in compared to its peers?
-We will compare Xponential Fitness to similar businesses based on the strength of its institutional ownership, valuation, analyst recommendations, earnings, risk, dividends and profitability.
+Xponential Fitness (NYSE:XPOF – Get Rating) is one of 28 publicly-traded companies in the “Miscellaneous amusement & recreation services” industry, but how does it contrast to its rivals?
+We will compare Xponential Fitness to similar companies based on the strength of its profitability, dividends, institutional ownership, valuation, earnings, analyst recommendations and risk.

 Earnings & Valuation

-This table compares Xponential Fitness and its peers gross revenue, earnings per share and valuation.
+This table compares Xponential Fitness and its rivals revenue, earnings per share and valuation.

 |Gross Revenue